 P1 Motor Services Site IIA Objective Likely Effects 1.
 Create environments that support good health and well-being and reduce health inequalities.
 2. Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas and buildings designated for their historic and/or are chaeological interest and protect their setting.
-4. Create places, spaces and buildings that are we ell-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive eness of the local character.
-5. Support the creation of opportunities for rewa rding and satisfying employment.
-6. Improve opportunities for prosperity and econ omic growth.
-7. Increase participation in, and improve access to o, education, skills-based training, and life-long learni ng.
+3. Preserve and enhance the significance of areas and buildings designated for their historic and/or arc chaeological interest and protect their setting.
+II-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive 5.
+Support the creation of opportunities for rewa 6.
+Improve opportunities for prosperity and econ o, education, skills-based training, and life-long learni ng.
 8. Ensure everyone has access to decent, appropri riate and affordable housing.
 9. Enhance the area as a business and tourist dest ination.
-10. Ensure community services and facilities are ac cessible to everyone.
-11. Encourage a sense of place, community identity and belonging.
-12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
-13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation. e gas emissions; and improve the borough's ability to 15.
-Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
+10. Ensure community services and facilities are ac 11.
+Encourage a sense of place, community identity · · 12.
+Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
+13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
+14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
+15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
 16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
-17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary The allocation supports improvements to the The site does not include any specific measures The provision of commercial u 0 character of the site and its integration into the to address health, but would improve the high street could improve acce character of the town centre.
+Sustainability Commentary Health Commentary Equality Commentary The allocation supports improvements to the The site does not include any specific measures The provision of commercial u character of the site and its integration into the to address health, but would improve the high street could improve acce . , character of the town centre.
 It includes pedestrian experience of the area and of the high and local services.
-Improvemen commercial space, but could provide more street, encouraging walking. realm along the high street imp specific recommendations for the nature of the services around the town cent re. commercial space and its layout/location within the site.
+Improvemer commercial space, but could provide more street, encouraging walking. realm along the high street imp specific recommendations for the nature of the services around the town cent re. commercial space and its layout/location within the site.